Word of Mouth Farm

 Really fresh greens with simple lentils and soda bread

-Word of Mouth Farm: end of 2024
+Word of Mouth Farm: 2024

 Would you like to cook out of your own garden, but you can't garden right now?
 Do you live in North Capitol Hill?
 Let me be your summer gardener.